 In 1960, a 15-year-old kid with a Flathead ’40 Ford Sedan, who wasn’t old enough to even drive to the dragstrip knew that’s where he belonged.
-He talked his cousin into towing his car to a drag race in Great Bend, Kansas.
-Great Bend, Kansas: the quarter mile that gave birth to the National Hot Rod Association’s U.S. Nationals.
-But these two kids almost never got there.
+He talked his cousin into towing his car to a drag race in Great Bend, Kansas, which is the quarter mile that gave birth to the National Hot Rod Association’s U.S. Nationals.
+However, these two kids almost never got there.

-First run down the track.
-Nervous as heck.
-The timer had good news.
-Well, potentially good news.
+The first run down the track he was nervous as heck, but the timer had good news.
 He’d just set a National Stock class record.
 But he still had to back it up.
-No problem.

-Second run down that burning asphalt.
-The flathead started to cutting out.
+On the second run down that burning asphalt, the flathead started to cutting out.
 The Ford was out of gas.
 The sweet taste of that National Record disappeared as quickly as the cash he used to get there.

 But that taste…he remembered.